MichelleBritton/under-the-sea/README.md

 ### Solved Bugs
 I found the following issues during testing.

 - If you click on the same card twice, it alerts you that there is a match.
-I fixed this by adding a class of "stopClick" to cards clicked on.
-A disableClick function was then created which removes the click event listener for elements with a class name of "stopClick".
-Once the cards have been checked for a match, the class is removed and the flipCards function is called, so that the click event listeners are recreated.
 - After clicking on two cards, it is possible to carry on clicking on other cards.
-I fixed this by creating a variable called isPlaying initially set to true.
-In the flip function, a check is made to see if the variable is false and if it is then exit the function.
-Once two cards have been clicked the variable is set to false.
-The variable is then reset to true after the cards have been checked for a match.

 ### Unfixed Bugs
 No unfixed bugs.